Podujevo massacre: Massacre

 According to Goran Stoparić, a policeman belonging to the Scorpions, the Scorpions were sent to the town of Podujevo on 28 March 1999 to take over land controlled by the Kosovo Liberation Army.
 Their unit commander had told them to find lodging in local houses.
 The unit had orders to kill all the ethnic Albanians living in the town.

 Saranda Bogujevi, a survivor of the massacre, said that when a police vehicle parked outside of her family's house, they ran into a neighbour's backyard.
 The police searched their house, and ordered them to 'come out with their hands in the air' after they were discovered.
 They searched the family and took them out to the street, where many soldiers in different uniforms were waiting, and someone suddenly started firing their gun.
 The soldiers took the group behind the house and began shooting indiscriminately.
-Out of the group of 19, 14 people were killed – seven women and seven children aged between two and fifteen – and five people, all children, survived.
+Out of the group of 19, 14 people were killed – seven women and seven children aged between two and fifteen – and five children survived.
 Bogujevi, who was 13 at the time of the massacre, was shot in her torso, legs, and arms.
 Her arm was hit 13 times, and she now has limited movement in that arm.
 Her mother, two brothers, and some other relatives of hers all died in the massacre.
 She said that she saw a soldier force her aunt on to the ground and he shot her.

 Stoparić said that Saša Cvjetan, another member of the Scorpions, lead a group of women and children into the backyard of a house, and he heard 'four to five bursts of automatic gunfire'.
 Stoparić overheard another soldier, known only as 'Vuk', telling a colleague that everyone in the group of civilians was killed.

 Victims

-Those killed in the massacre: Sheptim Bogujevci (aged 10), Shpend Bogujevci (aged 13), Sala Bogujevci (aged 39), Nora Bogujevci (aged 15), Shefkate Bogujevci (aged 43), Shehide Bogujevci (aged 67), Nefise Bogujevci Llugaliu (aged 54), Fezdrije Llugialiu (aged 21), Dafina Durići (aged 9), Arbër Durići (aged 7), Mimoza Durići (aged 4), Albin Durići (aged 2), Fitnete Durići (aged 36), and Isma Durići (aged 69).
+Those killed in the massacre: Shpetim Bogujevci (aged 10), Shpend Bogujevci (aged 13), Sala Bogujevci (aged 39), Nora Bogujevci (aged 15), Shefkate Bogujevci (aged 43), Shehide Bogujevci (aged 67), Nefise Bogujevci Llugaliu (aged 54), Fezdrije Llugialiu (aged 21), Dafina Durići (aged 9), Arbër Durići (aged 7), Mimoza Durići (aged 4), Albin Durići (aged 2), Fitnete Durići (aged 36), and Isma Durići (aged 69).

 Those injured in the massacre: Saranda Bogujevci (aged 14), Fatos Bogujevci (aged 13), Jehona Bogujevci (aged 11), Lirie Bogujevci (aged 9), and Genc (aged 6).